Search for the Sagittarius Tidal Stream of Axion Dark Matter around 4.55 $\mu$eV

 The 150~kHz analysis span and our frequency tuning steps of 10~kHz create 15 power spectra overlaps in most of the frequency range, meaning that the total $\Delta t$ for the $P_{f_i}$ measurement is at least 7680~s.
 During the $P_{f_i}$ measurement time of 10~000~s considering the cavity tuning and the relevant measurements conservatively, the rotational and orbital motions of Earth with corresponding speeds of 0.4 and 30~km/s can shift the signal frequency at most by about 1.07 and 0.22~Hz, respectively.
 Hence, the signal broadening caused by the motions of Earth are negligible compared to the RBW of 10~Hz and to the expected signal width of about 150~Hz.

-Given that the signal frequency shifts are much less than the RBW of 10~Hz for the duration of the $P_{f_i}$ measurement, $P_{f_i}$ can be calculated as the weighted average of the powers measured from all spectra having that frequency, which allows us to use, without a further RBW reduction process, the same analysis procedure for the axion dark matter search of the SHM~\cite{ADMX_ANAL, HAYSTAC_ANAL, CAPP_ANAL}.
+Given that the signal frequency shifts are much less than the RBW of 10~Hz for the duration of the $P_{f_i}$ measurement, $P_{f_i}$ can be calculated as the weighted average of the powers measured from all spectra having that frequency, which allows us to use, without a further RBW reduction process, the similar analysis procedure for the axion dark matter search of the SHM~\cite{ADMX_ANAL, HAYSTAC_ANAL, CAPP_ANAL}.
 Owing to the absence of a dedicated rescan schedule, our analysis strategy here seeks to let the most significant power excess have significance under a certain threshold value and as small as possible.
 Having a narrower signal window and lower $\rho_a$, the signal-to-noise ratio (SNR) is na\"{\i}vely expected to be consistent approximately with that in our previous work~\cite{12TB_PRL}.
-With such SNR expectations, a threshold of 3.718 of the normalized power excess would result in a search sensitive to the Sagittarius tidal stream of DFSZ axion dark matter, which constitutes about 20\% of the local dark matter density, at a 90\% confidence level (CL).
+If a threshold of 3.718 of the normalized power excess to get a one-side 90\% upper limit corresponding to the expected SNR of 5 would be applicable without rescanning, we could expect a search sensitive to the Sagittarius tidal stream of DFSZ axion dark matter considered in this study at a 90\% confidence level (CL).